-Across the steep ridges of the Albertine Rift Valley, Bwindi Impenetrable National Park stands as one of the few places in Africa to have survived and even flourished through the last Ice Age.
+Across the steep ridges of the Albertine Rift Valley, Bwindi Impenetrable National Park in Uganda stands as one of the few places in Africa to have survived and even flourished through the last Ice Age.
 Bwindi Impenetrable National Park is a World Heritage Site located in the southwestern region of Uganda on the rim of the Rift Valley.
 Its mist-covered hillsides are sheltered by one of the most ancient and biologically diverse rainforests in Uganda, dating back to more than 25,000 years.
-One trek through its steep, slippery landscape will reveal why it inherited its name, which means “darkness” or “impenetrable” in the local Lukiga language, but your efforts will be well worth the effort.
+One trek through its steep, slippery landscape will reveal why it inherited its name, which means “darkness” or “impenetrable” in the local Lukiga language, but your efforts will be well worth the effort for a Bwindi safari.

 Gorilla trekking through Bwindi Impenetrable National Park ranks among one of the world’s premier wildlife encounters.
 Contact your Ker & Downey travel specialist to include this exclusive experience in your next Uganda safari.